syncfusion-content/windowsforms-docs/WindowsForms/MultiColumnTreeView/Styles-Architecture.md

 Make a Node's Style Inherit from Another Base Style

-Apart from the default style (Standard Style), we can also create custom Base styles using the BaseStyles Collection Editor.
+Apart from the default style [Standard Style](#standardstyle-settings), we can also create custom Base styles using the BaseStyles Collection Editor.
 Select the Base Style option, then click Add Style.

  ![](Styles-Architecture_images/Styles-Architecture_img4.jpeg)

- Figure : Base Style option Selected

 This new base style can be applied to any of the nodes, using TreeNodeAdv.BaseStyle property of the respective nodes.

  ![](Styles-Architecture_images/Styles-Architecture_img5.jpeg)

- Figure : BaseStyle property in the TreeNodeAdv NodeCollection Editor

 This overrides the Standard Style settings for the specified nodes and displays the image as follows.